Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-In case of companies falling under the remit of the Ministry of Labour or free zone authorities, changes to core contractual terms – such as remuneration package details – will likely necessitate formal amendments to the employment agreements registered with the ministry or applicable labour authority, which may, depending on the circumstances, also necessitate formal execution before or in front of the ministry or applicable free zone authority.
+In case of companies falling under the remit of the Ministry of Human Resources and Emiratisation or free zone authorities, changes to core contractual terms – such as remuneration package details – will likely necessitate formal amendments to the employment agreements registered with the ministry or applicable labour authority, which may, depending on the circumstances, also necessitate formal execution before or in front of the ministry or applicable free zone authority.

 Employers and employees cannot opt out of the minimum requirements mandated by the Labour Law.